dkoosis/create-python-server/readme.txt

 ## Troubleshooting

-If you encounter "command not found: create-mcp-server":
+If you encounter "command not found: create_mcp_server":
 - Ensure you're in the virtual environment (you should see (.venv) in your prompt)
 - Try reinstalling the package: `pip install -e .`
 - You can also run directly as a module: `python -m create_mcp_server`